nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

         Download the code from the azureQuery's codeplex page ([http://azurequery.codeplex.com/]).
     </li>
     <li>
-        Unzip it, and grab these three files located in the root: **azureQueryLib.dll**, **azureQueryLib.pdb** and **azureQuery.js**.
+        Unzip it, and grab these three files located in the root: <strong>azureQueryLib.dll</strong>, <strong>azureQueryLib.pdb</strong> and <strong>azureQuery.js</strong>.
 Paste them in a new folder inside your solution.
     </li>
     <li>
-        Add a reference to **azureQueryLib.dll** in your solution.
+        Add a reference to <strong>azureQueryLib.dll</strong> in your solution.
     </li>
     <li>
         Create a new controller to manage the azureQuery's requests to blob storage.
-For this, the controller must inherit from **AzureQueryBlobController**, like the sample code below:
+For this, the controller must inherit from <strong>AzureQueryBlobController</strong>, like the sample code below:

 {% highlight csharp %}
 using System.Web.Mvc;